U.S. postal service ordered to check for delayed ballots in key battlegrounds | Law-Order

 U.S. postal service ordered to check for delayed ballots in key battlegrounds

-A judge ordered the U.S. Postal Service to sweep mail processing facilities on Tuesday afternoon for delayed ballots and immediately dispatch any for delivery in about a dozen states including election battlegrounds such Pennsylvania and Florida.
-USPS data presented in the case showed about 300,000 ballots that were received for mail processing did not have scans confirming their delivery to election authorities.
-While ballots may be delivered without delivery scans, voting rights groups fear mail delays could cause at least some of those votes to be disqualified.
+A judge ordered the U.S. Postal Service to sweep mail processing facilities on Tuesday afternoon for delayed election ballots and immediately dispatch any for delivery in about a dozen states, including closely-fought battlegrounds like Pennsylvania and Florida.
+USPS data showed about 300,000 ballots that were received for mail processing did not have scans confirming their delivery to election authorities.
+While ballots may be delivered without scans, voting rights groups fear mail delays could cause at least some of those votes to be disqualified.

 - READ MORE ON: